i0nics/parallel-web-server/README.md

 <h2 id='about'>About The Project</h2>
 <img src='Screenshot.png'>
 <p>This parallel web server program supports concurrent HTTP requests from multiple web browsers using threads in Python.
 Simply put, if a website hosted a single 100GB file, and 1, 10, ...
-100 clients tried to download the same file at the same time, their downloads should all make forward progress.
+200 clients tried to download the same file at the same time, their downloads should all make forward progress.
 The web server leaves the client connection open after serving a request.
 Additionally, the client has the option to send additional HTTP requests over the already-open socket.
 This reduces the latency of each request, because a new TCP connection does not have to be established.
 This program also supports graceful shutdown and verbose/silent mode.</p>

 <h2 id='benchmark'>Siege Benchmark Results</h2>
 <img src='Benchmark.png'>
-<p> The above table shows the number of pages served by the web server per second as the number of concurrent clients varies from 1 to 256.</p>
+<p> This program was benchmarked using Siege which is a multi-threaded http load testing and benchmarking utility.
+Siege was designed to let web developers measure the performance of their code under duress.
+The above table shows various performance statistics obtained from multiple 60 second tests as the number of concurrent clients which increases from 1 (light workload) to 256 (heavy workload).</p>
 <h2 id='start'>Usage</h2>

 ```